Arm-Examples/Get-Started-with-Edge-AI/example_1_yolo_object_detection/README.md

 ```bash
 streamlit run YOLO11_Example.py
 ```

+> **Note:** When launching the app for the first time, Streamlit may ask for your email address.
+Arm is not collecting any data or expecting your email.
+Feel free to leave this blank and press Enter to continue.

 ### 3. Start Experimenting!
 Your browser will open automatically at `http://localhost:8501`.
 Start detecting objects, segmenting scenes, or tracking poses immediately!